bivektor/lombokt/README.md

 # lombokt

-A lightweight port of Project Lombok to Kotlin, providing useful annotations like `@ToString`, `@EqualsAndHashCode`, and more for reducing boilerplate in Kotlin projects.
+A lightweight port of Project Lombok to Kotlin, providing useful annotations like `@ToString`, `@EqualsAndHashCode`.
+Kotlin data classes already provide support for toString, equals and hashcode generation but for regular classes, one has to implement these methods manually.
+This plugin aims to reduce such boilerplate

 ## Features